offchan42/superkeras/README.md

   from keras.models import load_model
   model = load_model('model_path.h5', custom_objects=dict(mean_quat_angle_deg=mean_quat_angle_deg))
   ```

   There are many possible metric functions that this error can indicate.
   Most of the functions live in `losses` and `layers` module.
   So you must provide all of the unknown functions into `custom_objects`.

+## FAQ

+### How do I run the example main code in `permutational_layer.py` or `pointnet.py`?

+You can run each file as a module of `superkeras` package by changing directory to be above `superkeras` and then run
+`python -m superkeras.pointnet` for example.
+You cannot run `python pointnet.py` because this kind of run is not working
+with relative imports.

+### Why is this library named `superkeras`?

+When I was searching for a unique name for my keras helper utilities like keras helpers, keras utils, keras extras, etc,
+I've found that all of those names were already chosen by someone else.
+I don't want to repeat the name so I thought of
+something cool and just name `superkeras` for ease in remembering.